Four-Toed Salamander

 This is one of several Missouri salamanders that live in caves, seeps, spring-fed creeks, fens, and sinkhole ponds.
 Taking care of our karst (cave, sinkhole, and spring) ecosystems and protecting groundwater quality is critical for them.

-The many defensive tactics of this species (the detachable tail, playing dead, curling up in a ball) are a sign that many animals prey on it.
+The defensive tactics of this species (such as the detachable tail, playing dead, and curling up in a ball) are a sign that many animals prey on it.
 Chief predators include shrews and snakes.
 As aquatic larvae, their predators include fish, aquatic beetles, and other salamanders.
 Eggs are eaten by a variety of animals including insects, centipedes, and other salamanders.
 Eggs are also digested by fungi.

 The nest-attending behavior of females has been studied quite a bit.
 The presence of a female attending a clutch of eggs increases the survival of the embryos.
 Apparently the skin secretion of the females imparts to the eggs a resistance to fungal infection.
 Meanwhile, females apparently do not protect eggs from predators such as ground beetles, centipedes, or newts.
 Some researchers have suggested that the eggs might be unpalatable to certain ground beetles.

-When communal nesting occurs (with two or more females' eggs together in one site), it is apparently due to a lack of ideal nesting sites.
+When communal nesting occurs (with two or more females' eggs together in one site), it may be due to a lack of ideal nesting sites.
 Because females do not seem to actively defend against predators, this may be an instance of predator dilution, like herding, flocking, or schooling behaviors, where individuals gain safety in numbers.

 This is a member of the lungless salamander family (Plethodontidae).
 It’s a large family with 27 genera and about 443 species.
 The family probably originated in the southern Appalachian Mountains; its members now occur over the eastern half of North America, the West Coast, and into Mexico, Central America, and northern South America.
 A few species also occur in southern Europe and South Korea.